TUBIK ABS USER GUIDE

 2. GENERAL INFORMATION/COMPATIBILITY

-We recommend using a safety carabiner with a positioning aid system along its major axis (BLC) (the SIMOND Goliath BLC carabiner is recommended).
-The weight of the climber should also be taken into consideration in the efficiency of the braking, as well as the difference in weight with the person belaying: a thick rope is best for climbers weighing more than 80 kg.
-Be careful not to let your hair, clothing or your brake hand get caught in any braking device during use as this can cause serious injury.
+The use of a safety karabiner with a long axis positioning aid (BLC) is recommended (a) (the SIMOND Goliath BLC karabiner is recommended).
+The weight of the climber should also be taken into account in the effectiveness of the braking system, as well as the weight difference with the belayer: a thick rope is preferable as soon as the climber weighs more than 80 kg.
+Be sure not to let your hair, clothing and braking hand get caught in any type of belay system during use, as this can cause serious injury.
 We recommend wearing belay gloves (b) and a helmet for safe practice.
-Never use the carabiner attachment point (B) as an anchor point: risk of serious injury which could result in death.
+Never use the karabiner attachment point (B) as an anchor point: risk of serious accident and death.

 3. TRAINING

-Only people trained and qualified in mountaineering techniques or are under direct visual inspection and trained and qualified in mountaineering techniques are permitted to use this equipment.
-Do not use this equipment without prior training or if you have any doubts or lack of understanding of the operating instructions.
-You are also responsible for making sure you're aware of any updates concerning your equipment.
-We cannot envisage all of the incorrect uses of this harness.
-Hence, any use other than that described in this user guide is strictly prohibited.
-Failure to respect any of these warnings may result in serious injury or death.
-If you are unsure or have not understood this user guide, do not hesitate to contact us via Decathlon Customer Service.
+Only persons trained and competent in mountaineering and climbing techniques or under the direct and constant visual control of persons trained and competent in these techniques are permitted to use this equipment.
+Do not use this equipment without prior training if you have any doubts or misunderstandings about the operating instructions.
+You are also responsible for keeping up to date with the latest updates to your equipment.
+It is impossible for us to consider all possible misuses of this product.
+Any use other than that described in this manual is prohibited.
+Failure to observe any of these warnings may result in serious injury or death.
+If you have any doubts or do not understand the instructions, please contact us via Decathlon Customer Service.

 4. USE